 "LEGOs were my top toy growing up," said Brandon Harms, team coach at Crosby Elementary School in Pittsfield.
 "When I heard about [Robots Challenge], I was all over it and got involved."

 The 14th annual competition involves students using computerized robots they have programmed to perform certain tasks on a 4-by-8 foot game board.
-The robots and game pieces are built from advance LEGO kits purchased by the teams through their individual sponsors.
-Each task is assigned a point value based on a degree of difficulty.

 After three rounds, the eight teams with the highest cumulative point total of their best two rounds, advance to the championship bracket.
 The teams are seeded like a basketball tournament with quarterfinals, semifinals and finals.